jpvasco/GME_Cpp/DOCUMENTATION.md

 Computes the imaginary part of the frequency Im{w}.

 `writeloss(gme)`<br/>
 Writes the diffraction losses in the file *losses.dat* with the format (kx,ky,k_brillouin,lstate,w.a/2.pi.c,Im{w.a/2.pi.c}), where k_brillouin is the corresponding value in the horizontal axis of the band diagram, and lstate is the state for which the imaginary part of the frequency is calculated.
-Note that, as in the case of the photonic dispersion, the frequency output w.a/2.pi.c = a/lambda is dimesionless with 'a' and 'c' representing the lattice parameter and speed of light, respectively.
+Note that, as in the case of the photonic dispersion, the frequency output w.a/2.pi.c = a/lambda is dimensionless with 'a' and 'c' representing the lattice parameter and speed of light, respectively.

 `writeloss_1p(gme,p1)`<br/>
-Writes the diffraction losses in the file *losses_1p.dat* with one parameter using the format (p1,kx,ky,k_brillouin,lstate,w.a/2.pi.c,Im{w.a/2.pi.c}), where p1 is one free parameter to be defined by the user.
+Writes the diffraction losses in the file *losses_1p.dat* with one parameter using the format (p1,kx,ky,k_brillouin,lstate,w.a/2.pi.c,Im{w.a/2.pi.c}), where p1 is one free parameter defined by the user.
 All other quantities are defined as in `writeloss(gme)`.

 `writeloss_2p(gme,p1,p2)`<br/>
-Writes the diffraction losses in the file *losses_2p.dat* with two parameters using the format (p1,p2,kx,ky,k_brillouin,lstate,w.a/2.pi.c,Im{w.a/2.pi.c}), where p1 and p2 are two free parameters to be defined by the user.
+Writes the diffraction losses in the file *losses_2p.dat* with two parameters using the format (p1,p2,kx,ky,k_brillouin,lstate,w.a/2.pi.c,Im{w.a/2.pi.c}), where p1 and p2 are two free parameters defined by the user.
 All other quantities are defined as in `writeloss(gme)`.

 `free_imw(gme)`<br/>
 Deallocates the array where the values of Im{w} are stored.